They vary by type.

 Acute Closed- or Narrow-Angle Glaucoma

-This type of glaucoma is a medical emergency and should be treated immediately.
-Damage to the optic nerve may begin within a few hours and, if not treated within six to twelve hours, it may result in severe permanent loss of vision or blindness and even a permanently enlarged (dilated) pupil
+This type of glaucoma is a medical emergency.
+See a doctor immediately.
+Damage to the optic nerve may begin within a few hours and, if not treated within 6 to 12 hours, it may bring severe permanent loss of vision or blindness and even a permanently enlarged (dilated) pupil.

 Congenital Glaucoma in Infants

-Habitual rubbing of the eyes, squinting, or keeping the eyes closed closed much of the time
+- Habitual rubbing of the eyes, squinting, or keeping the eyes closed much of the time

 Symptoms depend on what's causing your pressure to rise.
 Inflammation inside your eye (the doctor will call this uveitis) can cause you to see halos.
 Bright lights might bother your eyes (you’ll hear the doctor call this light sensitivity or photophobia).

 If a cataract is the cause, your vision will have been worse for a while.

 If you have had an injury to your eye, an advanced cataract, or inflammation in your eyes, your eye doctor will check often to make sure you don’t have glaucoma, too.

 How Do I know if I Have Glaucoma?

 Tests are short and painless.
 Your eye doctor will measure your eye pressure with a gadget called a tonometer.
 She’ll give you drops that numb your eye so you don’t feel anything.
 Tell her if you’ve had refractive surgery.
 It can affect your eye pressure reading.